mumayank/AirLocation/README.md

 # Usage

-+ Declare airLocation in your activity
+1. Declare `airLocation` variable in the Activity
-+ Override `onActivityResult` and call `airLocation.onActivityResult` inside it
+2. Override `onActivityResult` and call `airLocation.onActivityResult` inside it
-+ Override `onRequestPermissionsResult` and call `airLocation.onRequestPermissionsResult` inside it
+3. Override `onRequestPermissionsResult` and call `airLocation.onRequestPermissionsResult` inside it
+4. When you want to receive user's live location updates, simply initialize `airLocation` variable

 Example: